 During their time in the competition, the Auckland Stars were regularly the benchmark of the NBL.
 They held the record for the most championship wins until 2017 when the Wellington Saints claimed their 10th title.
 In 2019 the Wellington Saints added an 11th title following a perfect 20-0 season.

-The 2020 Sal’s NBL season will feature 7 teams (Southland Sharks, Nelson Giants, Canterbury Rams, Wellington Saints, Manawatu Jets, Hawke’s Bay Hawks and Taranaki Mountainairs), while another two teams (Otago Nuggets, Franklin Bulls) have been granted provisional entry for season 2021.
+The 2020 Sal’s NBL season will feature 8 teams (Southland Sharks, Nelson Giants, Canterbury Rams, Wellington Saints, Manawatu Jets, Hawke’s Bay Hawks, Taranaki Mountainairs and Franklin Bulls), with the Otago Nuggets granted provisional entry for season 2021.

 Over the history of the league the league there has been a number of different teams participate – many of which became and remain iconic reminders of the NBL’s proud history.
 Below is a list of former and now defunct teams that have participated in the NBL at various stages since its inception:

 Auckland Stars (1982-2009)